microsoftarchive/snowblower/Readme.md

 Snowblower has two commands:

 - `collect` Runs the collector, sending events to SNS or SQS, acting as the second stage in a Snowplow pipeline.
-- `enrich` Pulls events from SQS, enriches them, and sends them into storage into Postgres or Redshift, acting as the third stage in a Snowplow pipeline.
+- `etl` Pulls events from SQS, enriches them, and sends them into storage into Postgres or Redshift, acting as the third stage in a Snowplow pipeline.

 ## Configuration